opsdis/aci-exporter/README.md

 > Example of queries can be found in the `example-config.yaml` file.
 > Make sure you understand the ACI api before changing or creating new ones.

+## Configuration directory (Since version 0.7.0)
+In addition to configure all queries in the configuration file they can also be configured in different files in the configuration directory.
+This is by default the directory `config.d` located in the same directory as the configuration file.
+Instead of having all queries in a single file it is possible to divide by type and/or purpose.

 ## Class queries
 Class queries can be done against the different ACI classes.
 For a single query multiple metrics can be collected.